Closer (Nine Inch Nails song): Music video

 Several times, Reznor, wearing leather pants, floats and rotates through the air, suspended by invisible wires.
 There are also scenes of Reznor being blown back by a wind machine while wearing aviator goggles.
 Romanek has stated:

 We made prints, and I personally spent a couple of days dragging them around the parking lot and spraying aerosol shellac and holding lighters under them.
 We were just making it for art's sake, and YouTube didn't exist then, so it was a pretty ballsy and extravagant thing for Trent to do.
 But MTV liked it, so that started a long negotiation of how we can get it on the air.
 I want to go on record about the monkey: That monkey was not in any danger even though he appears to be in distress.
 The monkey was just munching on bits of banana and enjoying himself.
 We had an ASPCA person on the set.
 It wasn't harmed, and actually got paid more than some of the crew.

 These images were inspired by the work of Joel-Peter Witkin, as well as by the Brothers Quay's animated short film Street of Crocodiles.
 Other artworks visually referenced in the video include Man Ray's Object to Be Destroyed, Francis Bacon's Figure with Meat, and photos by James Van Der Zee.
 For the television version, certain removed scenes were replaced with a title card that read "Scene Missing," and the instances of the word fuck being edited out were accompanied by a stop in the video motion, making it appear as if the stop was a result of defective film (this was supposedly done to make sure the flow of the song was not affected).
 According to Romanek, the video was filmed using "a slightly out of date film stock but it was still a contemporary film stock."
+Ash Beck created the levitating visual effects, integrated film distress and "Scene Missing" cards which enhanced the mystery of the edited out scenes.